Dopamine dysregulation syndrome: Diagnosis

 Diagnosis of the syndrome is clinical since there are no laboratory tests to confirm it.
 For diagnosis a person with documented responsiveness to medication has to increase medication intake beyond dosage needed to relieve their parkinsonian symptoms in a pathological addiction-like pattern.
-A current mood disorder (depression, anxiety, hypomanic state or euphoria), behavioral disorder (excessive gambling, shopping or sexual tendency, aggression, or social isolation) or an altered perception about the effect of medication also have to be present.
+A current mood disorder (e.g., depression, anxiety, or hypomania), behavioral disorder (e.g., excessive gambling, shopping, or sexual tendency, aggression, or social isolation) or an altered perception about the effect of medication also have to be present.
 A questionnaire on the typical symptoms of DDS has also been developed and can help in the diagnosis process.

 Prevention

 The main prevention measure proposed is the prescription of the lowest possible dose of dopamine replacement therapy to individuals at risk.
-The minimization of the use of dopamine agonists, and of short duration formulations of L-Dopa can also decrease risk of the syndrome.
+The minimization of the use of dopamine agonists, and of short duration formulations of L-DOPA can also decrease risk of the syndrome.

 Management

 First choice management measure consists in the enforcement of a dopaminergic drug dosage reduction.
 If this decrease is maintained, dysregulation syndrome features soon decrease.
 Cessation of dopamine agonists therapy may also be of use.
 Some behavioral characteristics may respond to psychotherapy; and social support is important to control risk factors.
-In some cases antipsychotic drugs may also be of use in the presence of psychosis, aggression, gambling or hypersexuality.
+In some cases antipsychotic drugs may also be of use in the presence of psychosis, aggression, gambling, or hypersexuality.

-Based upon five case reports, valproic acid may have efficacy in controlling the symptoms of levodopa-induced DDS that arise from the use of levodopa for the treatment of Parkinson's disease.
+Based upon five case reports, valproate may have efficacy in controlling the symptoms of levodopa-induced DDS that arise from the use of levodopa for the treatment of Parkinson's disease.